 “Our internship program has seen placement for students within construction, manufacturing, trucking and safety auditing organizations.
 Grads are getting hired straight out of their internships, which is excellent.”

 - Andrew Pugachev, OHS Instructor, Herzing College

 4. Accelerated format that gets you to work faster

 Most accelerated programs can be completed in just one year.
-There is more emphasis on practical, work-ready skills—and less time spent studying theory and law.
+There is more emphasis on practical, job-ready skills—and less time spent studying theory or doing general education courses.

-At least 50% of our students across Canada study online.
+At least 50% of our students across Canada prefer to study online.
 The popularity of online college programs has skyrocketed in recent years.
 Health and safety training is no exception.